 The ancient Irish city of Waterford has survived four major sieges in the last millennium.
 Each siege left its mark on the city and the course of Irish history.
 The first siege in 1170 raised by “Strongbow” the Earl of Pembroke, hastened the beginning of English rule in Ireland.
 Two years later King Henry II arrived in Waterford to claim Ireland for the crown and seek obeisance from all Irish kings and bishops.
 The second (and only unsuccessful) siege occurred in 1495 when the Earl of Desmond attempted to foist Perkin Warbeck as the York pretender to the English Tudor throne.
 The resistance of Waterford earned it the motto “urbs intacta manet” (“remains the untaken city”) from another grateful King Henry, the seventh.
 The third and longest siege was during Cromwell’s Irish reign of terror.
 For almost a year, his armies isolated the city and thousands died of starvation and disease before General Ireton accepted its exhausted surrender in August 1650.

 The fourth siege came in the warm summer of 1922.
-While the weather was glorious, it was an ugly time for Ireland which cut itself to pieces in a murderous civil war.
+While the weather was glorious, it was an ugly time for Ireland cutting itself to pieces in a murderous civil war.
 The new Free State government besieged Waterford in its campaign to defeat the rebels after the divisive treaty with the British government.
 The odds were stacked against the rebels.
 The Free State army had British artillery and the support of the church, the press and the industrial barons.
-However, the defenders did have military expertise as the majority of the IRA’s officers supported anti-Treaty forces.
+However, the defenders had military expertise as the majority of IRA officers supported anti-Treaty forces.
 The south of Ireland bore the brunt of the conflict and Waterford’s turn began on 18 July.